KhryptorGraphics/cpuminer-opt-3.4.1/README.md

-This project is forked by Jay D Dee.
+This project is forked by Jay D Dee, Mark Munson, Patrick Arthur.

 Updated for v3.3.2 Windows support.